Sleep, isn’t that what we all crave as new parents!

 This is similar reasoning to the white noise, with the idea behind swaddling is to make your baby feel snug and secure like they were in the womb.
 Swaddling can help calm the startle reflex, which can cause some babies to wake themselves up.

 It can also prevent your baby from scratching themselves during their sleep.
-There are a number of ways and products available for swaddling, from your basic muslin wrap, where you wrap your baby manually, to purpose made swaddle suits with an easy zipper function like the Love to Dream Swaddle Up.
+There are a number of ways and products available for swaddling, from your basic muslin wrap, where you wrap your baby manually, to a purpose made swaddle with super easy wrap function, such as the Miracle Baby Swaddle, which eliminates those cute but pesky arms escaping the wrap.

 Go for a walk or get some sunlight and fresh air outside.
 A study found that babies who were exposed to significantly more light in the early afternoon period slept better at night.
 The data suggested that exposure to light helped influence the development of the circadian system which helps them understand night and day better and when it is time to sleep.